On this day in Hip Hop history, Slick Rick released his final studio LP, The Art of Storytelling.

 Produced mainly by DJ Clark Kent and Kid Capri, this album featured guest verses from Redman, Rev Run, Outkast, Nas, Raekwon, and Snoop Dogg.

 Critically the album has been hailed as the only proper sequel to his breakthrough debut album, The Great Adventures Of Slick Rick.
 Due to continuous run-ins with the law, the public could never fully experience Slick Rick as an artist.
 For the same reason, the world will never know what his outstanding ability and outspoken persona could have done for Hip Hop culture.
 What is apparent is that when the master storyteller has the time, he can pen and deliver a masterpiece.

 The Art of Storytelling was Slick Rick’s most commercially successful album, peaking at #8 on the Billboard 200 chart and #1 on the Top R&B/Hip Hop charts.
 The album even went gold during its first week of sales.
-True to the title, the album is full of narratives that could only be crafted by the pen that scribed the famous “Children’s Story.”
-And although he has not strayed away from his signature rhetoric, The Art of Storytelling shows improvement and Slick Rick’s ability to stay relevant as far as his style blending with the popular sound of the time.
-This album is deserving of all accolades and is a proper farewell to Slick Rick as an album rapper.
+True to the title, the album contains narratives that could only be crafted by the pen that scribed the famous “Children’s Story.”
+And although he has not strayed away from his signature rhetoric, The Art of Storytelling shows improvement and Slick Rick’s ability to stay relevant as far as his style blending with the famous sound of the time.
+This album deserves all accolades and is a proper farewell to Slick Rick as an album rapper.